spader7/obsidian-git-sync/boundary collision update.md

 public void Update(float deltaTime)
 {
 	Vector2f newPosition = shape.Position + velocity
+	if (newPosition.Y + shape.Origin.Y)
 }
 ```

-velocity = new Vector2f(velocity.x, -velocity.y)
+- velocity = new Vector2f(velocity.x, -velocity.y)
-	reverses the
+	reverses the direction of the ball, makes it bounce of the wall.